Andrea "6502" Griffini

 Speedcubing

 I first met Rubik's cube thanks to my brother in 1983, but after a short time I forgot about it.
 Recently I found it back in my mother's house and decided to look at what it is now.
-I re-started learning it using more efficient methods (I'm using CFOP) and my average is now around 35 seconds... my aim is to get to have an average below 30 seconds (it's going to be still a long way :-D ).
+I re-started learning it using more efficient methods (I'm using CFOP) and my average is now around 25 seconds...

 I wonder why Rubik's cube is not used in math classes when teaching about finite groups, it's IMO a very good example and a lot of apparently strange concepts like subgroups, cycles, closures, can be shown quite clearly on the cube and other twisty puzzle variations.